johndangerstorey/mollusk/v1_contracts/README.md

 #### Game Theory

-By allowing Guild members to ragequit and exit at any time, Moloch protects its members from 51% attacks and from supporting proposals they vehemently oppose.
+By allowing Guild members to ragequit and exit at any time, Mollusk protects its members from 51% attacks and from supporting proposals they vehemently oppose.

 In the worst case, one or more Guild members who control >50% of the shares could submit a proposal to grant themselves a ridiculous number of new shares, thereby diluting all other members of their claims to the Guild Bank assets and effectively stealing from them.
 If this were to happen, everyone else would ragequit during the grace period and take their share of the Guild Bank assets with them, and the proposal would have no impact.